GAMS-dev/gamspy/docs/user/ml/ml.rst

   * You can build the architecture from scratch using GAMSPy

-* Development speed of Python combined with model generation speed of GAMS
+* Development speed of Python combined with model generation speed of the GAMS execution engine

   * Equations and variables are generated in GAMS, not in Python, giving GAMSPy a speed advantage.